10 Most Comfortable Headphones – Over-Ear & On-Ear Models that Feel Like Heaven

 If you want audiophile over-ear, open-back headphones with great comfort then Audio-Technica ATH-AD900X is one of the best picks right now.

-A well-known American headphone brand and one of their most popular models, Grado SR80e are very comfortable on-ear headphones.
+A well-known American headphone brand and one of their most popular models, Grado SR80e are the best audio quality comfortable on-ear headphones in our opinion.

 What’s really great is the sound quality.
 Open-back design gives these an airy, open sound that will make you smile.
 The noise isolation isn’t as good though but that’s the case with all open-back headphones.